tincan-linux/tincan-linux.github.io/site/install/hard.md

     where you could ask a question and see if someone can help you get to the answer.

+  - You can also ask a question on [the "forum" (github discussions)](https://github.com/orgs/tincan-linux/discussions).

   - Also check out [@/wiki/kernel](/wiki/kernel) which serves as a place for all things related to kernel configuration.
 Tips, tricks, etc. Although it's looking kinda empty right now :(